(1) Do you hold any type of trial or any aspect of trial via videoconference (e.g., out-of-state witness)?

 Please be aware that the Superior Court now has official model jury empanelment scripts that judges may use or adapt as they see fit.12

 Krupp, J.: I permit panel voir dire, attorney-conducted voir dire at the sidebar, or attorney-conducted voir dire in other formats.
 I have used supplemental juror questionnaires as another way of assessing juror bias.
 Having presided over more than two dozen cases in which panel voir dire was used, I have been persuaded that panel voir dire is an incredibly powerful tool to detect juror bias and to assess the suitability of jurors for a particular case.
-It has been underused in the last five years.
+It has been under-used since it was adopted as an option in Massachusetts.

 Kazanjian, J.: I permit attorney conducted individual voir dire and panel voir dire.
 If the parties opt for panel voir dire, I will limit the questions that are asked of each juror during the individual voir dire stage.
 I will also give you a time limit for the panel portion of panel voir dire.
 I have used supplemental questionnaires in certain types of cases.
 Counsel sometimes need to be reminded that the goal of voir dire is to select a fair and impartial jury, not to interrogate each potential jury the way you would depose an adverse party.